ChrisGet/stbController/README.txt

 - Go to the scripts directory and run "perl initialSetup.pl" as root.
 This will set up file permissions as well as other things for the controller

+- Upgrading to version 2.1 - Within the scripts directory, run the convertSTBDB.pl script.
+This will convert the old STB 	database file to the new JSON format.

 ############## STEP 2:
 - Below is a list of perl modules that the controller requires.
 These can be installed using CPAN.